The Lemon Drop Kid

-The Lemon Drop Kid is a 1951 American comedy film based on the short story of the same name by Damon Runyon, starring Bob Hope and Marilyn Maxwell.
-Although Sidney Lanfield is credited as the director, Frank Tashlin reportedly was hired, uncredited, to finish the film.
-The story had previously been adapted as a 1934 film starring Lee Tracy, with actress Ann Sheridan in a bit part.
-William Frawley is featured in both versions.
+The Lemon Drop Kid is a 1951 American comedy film starring Bob Hope and Marilyn Maxwell that is based on the short story of the same name written by Damon Runyon.
+Although Sidney Lanfield is credited as the director, Frank Tashlin is believed to have finished the film.
+The story had previously been adapted as a 1934 film of the same title.

-The song "Silver Bells," sung by Hope and Maxwell, was introduced in this film.
+The song "Silver Bells," sung by Hope and Maxwell, was introduced in the film.